-So you’re organization has been charged with a health and safety offence.
-What are your best defense methods if the incident or it’s outcome could not have been foreseen?
+So your organisation has been charged with a health and safety offence.
+What are your best defence methods if the incident or its outcome could not have been foreseen?

-We will delve into two examples of two organizations that have been brought to court for different offences.
+We will delve into two examples of two organisations that have been brought to court for different offences.

 Two traffic management services operators move a 9m mobile tower light under 20,000-volt overhead power lines and are fatally electrocuted when the tower touches the power lines.

 If you don’t already know these cases, consider which one might be regarded in the courts as foreseeable.
 In one case the employer was successful in arguing that the outcome was not foreseeable.
 Before you read on, decide for yourself which one you think it was.

 The dumper truck driver wasn’t wearing a seat belt, and this contributed to his death.
 The operators moving the mobile tower didn’t lower the tower before moving it.
 Does that make it any easier to guess the answer?
 Both controls seem like common sense in the jobs these people were doing.

 Example 1: The dumper truck driver’s employer could present no evidence that the driver had received appropriate training.
 Without such training, it is entirely foreseeable that such an accident could occur.